 Probate of A Decedent's Estate in Massachusetts:

-When a person dies, legal ownership of his or her property must be passed on to a surviving person.
-Ownership of the asset can be passed without probate if it is controlled by a Trust, a joint ownership arrangement or beneficiary designations already filed with a bank or insurance company.
+Ownership of an asset can be passed without probate if the assets is controlled by a Trust, a joint ownership arrangement or beneficiary designations already filed with a bank or insurance company.
 If these advance arrangements were not made, legal title must be transferred through the Probate process.
 If there is a Will, Probate transfers property from:

 The Decedent >>>to>>> The Devisees (people) who are Named in the Will.
 1-201(11)